OBJECT OF THE MONTH

 A Samarkand Ceramic Plate, 9th Century

 The appearance suggests a lack of fuss or interference, as though the green was simply dripped onto the plate and left to its own devices - slipping slowly down before pooling into crevices, settling into its chance design.
 A detached approach of unstudied deference, it follows the plate’s own bends and falls and, in doing so, it accentuates its form.
-The ceramic holds a concentration of shapes that are echoed throughout the arrangement of furniture that frames it.

 The plate’s pattern is achieved by splashing coloured enamel directly onto a white slip ground and finally sealed in with a transparent glaze.
 The style has challenged academics and archaeologists, who still debate its origins and whether or not it was influenced by an influx of similar Tang sancai ceramics from China or developed independently.
 Chinese examples, however, are more elaborate and likely intended for elite tombs, whereas Central Asian ceramics were utilitarian objects, not intended to be seen as great art.